Sahar110201/habit-tracker/README.md

 - Created Weather JS for Weather HTML

 Autumn - Frontend Developer
+- Created Initial HTML and CSS Designs
+- Created a design for calendar widget
+- Updated themes for Motivation and Calendat HTML

 Misha - JS Developer
 - Created a JS for Calendar HTML